 Job seekers with desirable skills are quick to surface on a hiring manager’s radar, and it’s not unusual for them to be targeted by more than one employer.
-Robert Half staffing and recruiting experts have seen a definite uptick in the number of candidates weighing multiple job offers.
+In fact, Robert Half staffing and recruiting experts have seen an uptick in the number of candidates receiving multiple job offers.
 A new Robert Half survey finds nearly six in 10 job seekers have received two or more offers at the same time.

-If you find yourself in this enviable position, what do you do?
-Here are three tips I think can help you choose the right one:
+What do you do if you find yourself in this enviable position?
+Here are five tips that can help you choose the right job:

 Tip #1: Remember your primary goals

-Why are you looking for a new position?
-Even if circumstances beyond your control, such as a layoff due to a merger or acquisition, helped set you on your current path, stop to consider what you specifically hope to achieve through your employment search — other than getting a new job, of course.
-For example, are you looking for the following:
+Get introspective.
+What are you really looking for in a new role?
+Even if circumstances beyond your control, such as a layoff due to a merger or acquisition, helped set you on your current career path, stop to consider what you specifically want to achieve with your next position — beyond just getting a new job, of course.
+For example, are you looking for:

 - A higher salary?